- Be in the form of a law review article, brief, or legal memorandum.

 - Be submitted in final written form of approximately 30 to 50 pages in length, after

-the submission of an outline and draft that have been critiqued by the professor.
+the submission of an outline and draft that have been critiqued by the course instructor.

-- When graded, receive a grade of at least a C. If written under a pass/fail election, receive a grade of S. Note that under a pass/fail election a grade of C or higher is recorded as an S, and a grade of lower than a C is recorded as an F.
+- When graded, receive a grade of at least a C. If written under a pass/fail election, receive a grade of S. Note that under a pass/fail election, a grade of C or higher is recorded as an S, and a grade lower than a C is recorded as a U.

 Upon favorable recommendation of the faculty, the degree of Juris Doctor (J.D.) will be conferred upon those students who have successfully completed the academic program of the Law School.
 Successful completion of the academic program requires the following:

-Students must complete all courses in the first year curriculum and earn a grade of D or better.
-A first year student who receives a grade of F in a first year course receives no credit and is required to repeat the course.
+The first-year program is a lockstep program; no first-year student may drop a first-year course or alter their assigned schedule.
+Students must complete all courses in the first-year curriculum and earn a grade of D or better.
+A first-year student who receives a grade of F in a first-year course receives no credit and is required to repeat the course.
 The Associate Dean, however, may waive for good cause the requirement that the student retake the course.

 - to allow for experimentation in subject matter and pedagogical methods.

 NOTE: The Associate Dean for Academic Affairs will hold a meeting for students during the spring of each year, prior to registration for the following year, to guide students in selecting courses and to answer any questions they may have.
-Students are warned, however, that they have the responsibility of complying with all requirements for their degrees.
-The Office of the Registrar/Academic Services does not maintain a "running audit" of student’s progress through Law School.
-The Registrar/Director of Academic Services will catch deficiencies only when checking the records of would-be graduating 3Ls.
+Students have the responsibility of complying with all requirements for their degrees.
+The Office of the Law Registrar and Academic Services does not maintain a "running audit" of any student’s progress through Law School.
+The Office of Law Registrar and Academic Services will catch deficiencies only when checking the records of would-be graduating 3Ls.

-While most upper level courses are elective, the following courses are required for graduation:
+While most upper-level courses are electives, the following courses are required for graduation:

-Students must earn a grade of C or better in Professional Responsibility (2 credit hours) or Problems in Professional Responsibility (3 credit hours).
+Students must earn a grade of C or better in Professional Responsibility (two credit hours) or Problems in Professional Responsibility (three credit hours).

 Students must earn a grade of Satisfactory, if the course is graded on a pass/fail basis, or a grade of C or better, if the course is graded on a letter basis, in at least six credit hours of courses designated as experiential courses.
 Courses taken to fulfill the experiential requirement cannot fulfill the graduation writing requirement.

-Students must obtain the prior written approval of the Associate Dean for Academic Affairs in order to satisfy the experiential course requirement by taking courses outside the Law School.
+Students must obtain the prior written approval of the Associate Dean for Academic Affairs to satisfy the experiential course requirement by taking courses outside the Law School.

 A Perspective Course.

+All students must earn a grade of D or better in at least one perspective course.
 Students must understand the law in its broader social context, have some sense of its history, and appreciate the underpinnings of its operation.
-To this end, all students must receive credit for one perspective course.
 Perspective courses are designated in the registration materials and vary each academic year.

 Courses taken outside the Law School may not be used to satisfy the Law School perspective course requirement except where:

-- the course involved is the equivalent in educational value to a perspective course offered in the Law School.
+- The course involved is equivalent in educational value to a perspective course offered in the Law School.

-Students must obtain the prior written approval of the Associate Dean for Academic Affairs in order to satisfy the perspective course requirement by taking a course outside the Law School.
+Students must obtain the prior written approval of the Associate Dean for Academic Affairs to satisfy the perspective course requirement by taking a course outside the Law School.

 A perspective course taken by a student prior to enrollment in the Juris Doctor program will not satisfy the perspective course requirement.

-To satisfy the writing requirement, a student must complete a substantial legal research project that meets the criteria in subparagraph “a” or satisfies the requirements of a proposal approved by the Curriculum Committee under subparagraph “b”.
-A course taken to fulfill the writing requirement cannot fulfill the graduation professional skills course requirement or experiential course requirement.
+To satisfy the writing requirement, a student must complete a substantial legal research project that meets the subparagraph “a” criteria or satisfies the requirements of a proposal approved by the Curriculum Committee under subparagraph “b”.
+A course taken to fulfill the writing requirement cannot fulfill the graduation experiential course requirement.

 To satisfy the writing requirement a paper must:

-A note submitted to a law journal by a member of that journal can satisfy the writing requirement if it meets the requirements of §III.B.5.a and the student does not receive degree credit for the note under §IV.E.1.
+A note submitted to a law journal by a member of that journal can satisfy the writing requirement if it meets the requirements of § III.C.4.a and the student does not receive degree credit for the note under §IV.E.1.

 - The Curriculum Committee is authorized to approve on a case-by-case basis other Faculty proposals for satisfying the writing requirement, such as a series of shorter memoranda, problems, or drafting exercises.
 The Committee will approve only those proposals involving as much legal writing, in any appropriate form, as does the traditional 30-50 page paper.

-Students must successfully complete at least 90 semester hours of course credit, 64 credit hours of which must be in-class instructions.
-In addition to earning 90 credit hours students must complete Professional Responsibility or Problems in Professional Responsibility and the writing requirement with a grade of “C” or better.
+Students must satisfy all graduation requirements and successfully complete at least 90 semester hours of course credit, 64 credit hours of which must be earned through in-class instruction.

-- The student maintains registration for a minimum of twelve (12) law hours; and
+- The student maintains registration for a minimum of 12 law hours; and

-- The student receives a grade of Satisfactory or a letter grade of D or better in at least ten (10) credit-hours of course work.
+- The student receives a grade of Satisfactory or a letter grade of D or better in at least ten credit hours of coursework.